Aditya-Singh03/News-Aggregator/README.md

 1. [All The News](https://components.one/datasets/all-the-news-articles-dataset/): 200K news articles and essays from 2013 to early 2018
 2. [Social Animal](https://www.kaggle.com/datasets/socialanimal/social-animal-10k-articles-with-text-and-nlp-data/data?select=articles.csv): 10K articles from 2023

 We are evaluating our model through [topic coherence score](https://www.baeldung.com/cs/topic-modeling-coherence-score).
 This quantifies how interpretable the topics generated from the model are to humans.
-Higher coherence scores usually correlates with higher model performance.
-In our case, we observed a topic coherence score of **NaN**.
+Coherence scores closer to 0 usually correlate with higher model performance.
+In our case, we observed a topic coherence score of **-3.608**.
-TODO - Arnav

 ### Gemma